JerBouma/FinanceToolkit/README.md

 - Tri-Party General Collateral Rate (FED)
 - Broad General Collateral Rate (FED)
 - Secured Overnight Financing Rate (FED)

+### Environment
+- Renewable Energy as % of Total Energy
+- Environmental Tax as % of GDP
+- Greenhouse Gas Emissions
+- Crude Oil Production and Prices

+### Government
+- Deficit as % of GDP
+- Revenue as % of GDP
+- Spending as % of GDP
+- Debt as % of GDP
+- Financial Wealth as % of GDP
+- Production Costs as % of GDP
+- Central Spending based on the System of National accounts (SNA)
+- Trust in Government

+### Jobs
+- Unemployment Rates
+- Labour Productivity
+- Income Inequality

+### Society
+- Population
+- Young Population
+- Working Age Population
+- Elderly Population
+- Fertility Rates
+- Old-Age Dependency Ratio
+- Poverty Rate

 # Contributing
 First off all, thank you for taking the time to contribute (or at least read the Contributing Guidelines)! 🚀